Voter Protection Hotline

 Mail-In Registration Deadlines

-If you’re going to mail in your voter registration form (or participate in a voter registration drive), you must do so by the twenty-first day before the election.
+If you’re going to mail in your voter registration form (or participate in a voter registration drive), it must be received by the twenty-first day before the election.

 That deadline exists so that the clerk at your town office or city hall—or the Secretary of State in Augusta—has time to process your registration and add you to the rolls of registered voters at your polling place before election day.

-The deadlines for mailing in your voter registration card this year are:
+The deadlines for your mailed-in voter registration card to be received this year are:

-For the presidential primary on Tuesday, March 3, the deadline to mail in your registration was: Tuesday, February 11
+For the presidential primary on Tuesday, March 3, the deadline for receipt of your mailed-in registration was: Tuesday, February 11

-For the primary for other offices on Tuesday, June 9, the deadline to mail in your registration is: Tuesday, May 19
+For the primary for other offices on Tuesday, July 14 (formerly scheduled for June 9), the deadline for receipt of your mailed-in registration is: Tuesday, June 23

-For the general election on Tuesday, November 3, the deadline to mail in your registration is: Tuesday, October 13
+For the general election on Tuesday, November 3, the deadline for receipt of your mailed-in registration is: Tuesday, October 13

 If you miss the deadline and still wish to register, you can go to your town office or city hall during their business hours to hand in your voter registration card in person.